3 Days to Kill: Production

 On 7 August 2012, Deadline reported that Kevin Costner had been offered the role of Ethan Renner, a government assassin in the McG-directed film.
-The film, set in France, was scripted by Luc Besson and Adi Hasak, with EuropaCorp having produced while Relativity Media has North American rights.
-On 2 October 2012, it was confirmed that actor Costner had closed the deal to star as lead in the film.
+The film, set in France, was scripted by Luc Besson and Adi Hasak, with EuropaCorp having produced while Relativity Media had North American rights.
+On 2 October 2012, it was confirmed that actor Costner had closed the deal to star as the lead in the film.
 On 29 November 2012, Hailee Steinfeld joined the cast of the film as the female lead, and the film began production in early 2013.
 On 13 December, Amber Heard also joined the cast.
 Later, on 7 January 2013, Connie Nielsen was added to the cast.

 Filming

 On 7 January 2013, crews were filming scenes in Paris and Belgrade, and shooting wrapped in April.
 Some scenes in Paris were filmed in the studios and in the central nave of the Cité du Cinéma, founded by Luc Besson in Saint-Denis.
 Scenes in Belgrade were filmed in front of Hotel Jugoslavija.